The roots of the beet smoothie.

 How to make it.

 I mean it’s not rocket science, but there is actually a bit of science to blending.
 When loading the blender for a smoothie, always add the liquid first to give the blades something to spin.
-In this case, we’re using apple juice.
+In this case, we’re using coconut water.

 Next, add your soft ingredients (raspberries, pom seeds), followed by the hard and heavy ingredients (apple and beet) to push the softies down toward the blade.